riboflavin/test-framer-sync/compare/bluedot-vs-granola.md

 Neither tool requires a meeting bot.
 Bluedot is provided via a Chrome extension with "no meeting bot needed" and can quietly record meetings without a bot presence.
 Granola runs on your computer and listens to meetings without needing a bot in the call.

 • What do users say about the quality of transcriptions?
 Bluedot is widely praised for transcription accuracy - marketing and early users often note it as "the most accurate" AI notetaker they've tried.
-For Granola, there isn't specific information about transcription quality in the provided context.

 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.